 Mark Hamill unleashes a fiendish cackle that simultaneously sounds like skin ripped from flesh and fingernails dragged across corrugated iron.
 If the bowels of hell have a soundtrack, this is it.
-But the actor’s descent into madness is only momentary and for anyone familiar with Batman: Arkham Asylum, it is all too familiar.
+But the actor’s descent into madness is only momentary and, for anyone who's played the Batman Arkham games, it is all too familiar.
 In rehearsing his role as the Joker, Hamill would laugh to himself in his car: a practice, he jokes, that wasn’t so unusual in Los Angeles.

 “I have this absolute abandon when it came to Joker’s laugh,” he says.
 “It’s like a musical instrument.
 He laughs at really inappropriate times and finds things funny that sane people do not.
 I wanted to make that a large part of my arsenal in terms of approaching the character.
 There are so many people that I pay homage to: a little Dwight Schultz [the A-Team’s 'Howling Mad' Murdock] here, Dracula’s Renfield there.”

-For anyone who thought his career died with the first Star Wars trilogy, Hamill is having the last laugh.
-After portraying Luke Skywalker, the actor seemed to drop out of sight from the movie world.
-But he’s been under our noses all along in games: Arkham Asylum, and a few classics like Wing Commander III and Tim Schafer’s Full Throttle.
-He was a mentor in Soldier of Fortune II: Double Helix, a narrator in Call of Duty 2, and played the hairy hero in X2: Wolverine's Revenge.
+For anyone who thought his career remained exclusively in a galaxy far, far away with stuff like Star Wars: The Last Jedi, Hamill is having the last laugh.
+After first portraying Luke Skywalker in the original trilogy, the actor seemed to drop out of sight from the movie world for a while.
+But, outside of film and television, he’s been under our noses all this time, as a voice-over artist for dozens of video games like Arkham Asylum, Darksiders and Star Citizen.
+Beyond that, he was a mentor in Soldier of Fortune 2: Double Helix, a narrator in Call of Duty 2, and the titular hairy hero himself in X2: Wolverine's Revenge.

 While established actors usually dabble in games for contractual movie tie-ins, Hamill has embraced the genre wholeheartedly.
 Star Wars launched the career of Harrison Ford, but it sent Hamill (and his co-star Carrie Fisher) free-falling toward typecast hell.
-As his father was a captain in the US Navy, though, he spent much of his childhood on the move.
-After Luke was left with the Ewoks in Return of the Jedi, he did what he’d always done: move on.
+As his father was a captain in the US Navy, he spent much of his childhood on the move, so after Luke was left with the Ewoks in Return of the Jedi, he did what he’d always done: move on.

 “There were great actors in that: Malcolm McDowell [A Clockwork Orange], John Rhys-Davies [Lord of the Rings], and John Spencer [The West Wing].
 Malcolm is one of the most hysterically funny actors I've ever worked with.
 He’s just brutal in his humor and merciless in terms of torturing you on camera.
 He would be making smoochy faces and I’d tell him, ‘You know, I never look you in the eyes, I’m looking you in the chin, you S.O.B.’”